jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByMenuOrder(_findByMenuOrder int) ([]*Post, error)
 ```
-FindByMenuOrder searchs against the primary key menu_order and will return []*Post,error This method is a programatically generated finder for Post
+FindByMenuOrder searchs against the database table field menu_order and will return []*Post,error This method is a programatically generated finder for Post

 ```go